vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 To help solidify your learning, it is recommended that you learn these commands, because they work on vanilla and a majority of Kubernetes releases.
-You can use the [Tanzu Community Edition (TCE)](https://tanzu.vmware.com/tanzu/community) to stand up a local single node cluster on your laptop for learning purposes.

 Note: A discussion about ephemeral debug containers is further in this section.
 It is recommended that you use Kubernetes version 1.23 for the beta release of this feature,